-Income for the year of £998k shows a decrease of £27k compared with the previous year's total of £1,025k.
-This reduction in income reflects reduced funding received from the Royal Borough of Greenwich.
+Income for the year of £1,001k shows an increase of £3k compared with the previous year's total of £998k.

-Donations amounting to £27k were received from individual supporters (2017: £23k) and £96k from fundraising events (2017: £99k).
-Investment income amounted to £11k (2017: £11k) and rental income of £123k was derived from properties (2017: £123k).
+Donations amounting to £43k were received from individual supporters (2018: £27k) and £91k from fundraising events (2018: £96k).
+Investment income amounted to £12k (2018: £11k) and rental income of £117k was derived from properties (2018: £123k).

-The principal funding sources of the charity were Surrey County Council, Royal Borough of Greenwich, Big Lottery, Lambeth CAMHS, Netherby Trust, BBC Children in Need, William Wates Memorial Trust, Richmond Parish Lands Charity, and Cicely Northcote Trust.
+The principal funding sources of the charity were Surrey County Council, Big Lottery, Netherby Trust, BBC Children in Need, William Wates Memorial Trust, Mercers' Company, Leathersellers' Company Charitable Fund, The Girdlers Charitable Trust, Community Foundation for Surrey, Barnes Workhouse Fund, Richmond Parish Lands Charity, Cicely Northcote Trust and the London Borough of Wandsworth.
 The charity receives significant funding from charitable trusts, churches and individuals.
 The charity receives a grant from the Diocese of Southwark vital to its continuing survival, as this provides unrestricted funding to underpin core costs.

-Expenditure in the year was £956k (2017: £984k) including £465k of expenditure from restricted funds (2017: £473k).
+Expenditure in the year was £991k (2018: £956k) including £530k of expenditure from restricted funds (2018: £465k).

-The decrease in income and expenditure has resulted in a surplus of £41k before gains on investments (2017: surplus of £41k).
+The increase in income and expenditure has resulted in a surplus of £10k before gains on investments (2018: surplus of £41k).